COVID-19 and Spring 2021 Updates

 Also available to you is UK’s institutional subscription to the National Center for Faculty Development and Diversity (click “Become a Member” and follow the instructions to set up your account).

-Various workshops and webinars will be offered via Zoom in April.
+Various workshops and webinars will be offered via Zoom.
 Watch the Graduate School website (under News & Announcements) for the schedule.

 The Office of Professional Enhancement has Zoom office hours available (schedule an appointment here) to discuss these and other resources (such as Preparing Future Faculty, Preparing Future Professionals, and GradDegree+).